-The fair value of the advance from a company under common control is approximately \$1,354,100 (\$1,413,500 as at December 31, 2021).
+The fair value of the advances from a company under common control is approximately \$3,528,853 (\$1,354,100 as at December 31, 2022).
 This advance as well as the long-term debt has been categorized within level 2 of the fair value hierarchy.
 The fair value has been determined by discounting contractual cash flows using a discount rate derived from observable market interest rates of similar financial instruments with similar risks.

-The fair value of the share purchase warrants has been estimated using the Black-Scholes option pricing model (Note 10) and has been categorized within level 2 of the fair valuer hierarchy.
+The fair value of the share purchase warrants has been estimated using the Black-Scholes option pricing model (Note 11) and has been categorized within level 2 of the fair valuer hierarchy.